microsoft/vscode-docs/docs/python/tutorial-flask.md

 ### Run the app

-With all the page templates in place, save `app.py` and run the app to see the results.
+With all the page templates in place, save `app.py`, run the app, and open a browser to see the results.
 Navigate between the pages to verify that the page template are properly extending the base template.

 ![Flask app rendering a common nav bar from the base template](images/flask/full-app.png)